Ryan D'Imperio: Minnesota Vikings

-D'Imperio was drafted as a linebacker 237th overall in the 2010 NFL Draft by the Minnesota Vikings.
+D'Imperio was selected as a linebacker 237th overall in the 2010 NFL draft by the Minnesota Vikings.
 D'Imperio chose to wear the number 44, the same number he wore in both high school and college.
-Rather than play linebacker, Viking's coach Brad Childress, thought D'Imperio would be better suited playing Fullback on the offensive side of the ball.
-D'Imperio spent the 2010 season on the Vikings Practice Squad.
-On September 3, 2011, Ryan D'Imperio was waived by the Vikings during final cuts before the start of the 2011 NFL season and added to the practice squad.
+Rather than play linebacker, Viking's coach Brad Childress, thought D'Imperio would be better suited playing fullback on the offensive side of the ball.
+He spent the 2010 season on the Vikings practice squad.
+On September 3, 2011, D'Imperio was waived by the Vikings during final cuts before the start of the 2011 NFL season and added to the practice squad.
 On October 4, 2011, D'Imperio was promoted to the active roster.

 On August 31, 2012, D'Imperio was released during final roster cutdowns due to an injured shoulder.